How to Replace Mercury 20HP Outboard Spark Plugs

 Mercury 20HP 4-Stroke Spark Plug Change

 Step 1.
 Remove the engine cowling by releasing the two latches.
-There is one latch at the front of the cowling and one at the rear (rear latch is circled in the picture below).
+There's one latch at the front of the cowling and one at the rear.

 Step 2.
 Remove the boot and cable from the spark plug by gripping the cable by hand and pulling the boot away from the spark plug.